 About Parques Reunidos

-Parques Reunidos was founded in 1967 in Madrid, Spain and has grown into a global operater of regional leisure parks and animal attractions. “[W]e operate a well-diversified portfolio of 61 different attraction parks, animal parks, water parks, family entertainment centers and other attractions which received a total of approximately 20 million visitors in the financial year ended 30 September 2016.
+Parques Reunidos was founded in 1967 in Madrid, Spain and has grown into a global operator of regional leisure parks and animal attractions. “[W]e operate a well-diversified portfolio of 61 different attraction parks, animal parks, water parks, family entertainment centres and other attractions which received a total of approximately 20 million visitors in the financial year ended 30 September 2016.
 We have a presence on 3 continents and in 14 countries including Europe, the Americas (USA and Argentina), Middle East (Dubai) and Asia (Vietnam).”*

 The Oceanarium has multiple ecosystems set-up as individual displays.
-It is a small aquarium, but the space has been utilised very well.
+It is a small aquarium, but space has been utilised very well.
 The displays include an underwater tunnel, otter oasis, penguin microcosm and a large number of interesting animal personalities.

-Bottle necks form at hotspots with dense crowds obstructing the one way flow through the aquarium and the displays are more immersive during quiet periods.
+Bottlenecks form at hotspots with dense crowds obstructing the one-way flow through the aquarium and the displays are more immersive during quiet periods.
 We’d recommend visiting on a sunny day outside of peak season when the crowds flock to the beach instead of indoors.

 Environment & People

 It’s a cost-effective attraction to visit, particularly when tickets are purchased on-line 2+ days in advance for the maximum discount.
 It’s on par with a weekend Cinema ticket.
 It isn’t an all-day attraction, but it’s easy to come and go.
 We found it very convenient to have a wander through at various times of the day, focusing on different parts of the Oceanarium each time.

 Access: Good access throughout.
 Some steps, but alternative access routes available.

 Location: Pier Approach, West Beach, Bournemouth, BH2 5AA